-As NYC comes back from coronavirus, Upper East Siders are eager to get back into restaurants.
 For outdoor dining near Museum Mile (the Met, the Guggenheim) and shopping on Madison Avenue, here is the best patio seating the Upper East Side has to offer.
-From foie gras and bone marrow to corned beef and roast chicken, find the best of the best on the white tablecloths of these Upper East Side restaurants that compare with the famed tastes of JG Melon, Sushi of Gari, and The East Pole.
+From foie gras and bone marrow to corned beef and roast chicken, here are some great options for al fresco dining.

 UES Outdoor Dining Guide: Cafe D’Alsace